Guardians of the Gap to honor first responders on Patriot Day - NewsBreak

 Related

-Wing and a prayer: Teams compete for cash prizes in annual cookoff competition
+On a wing and a prayer: Teams compete for cash prizes in annual cookoff competition in Middlesboro

 Saturday should be heaven on earth for chicken wing fans anywhere near Middlesboro as the annual Wing Fling returns.
 The event, which began in 2015, is scheduled from 11:30 a.m. to 5 p.m. along Cumberland Avenue in downtown.
 The festival allows local restaurants and backyard chefs to prove once and...